malusos/blog/deploy-with-openvino.md

 Model optimization with API is more flexible as it allows using custom datasets that can be passed as an iterable object, for example, and instance of `Dataset` object of 🤗 library or just a list of strings.

 Weight quantization usually introduces some degradation of the accuracy metric.
-To compare optimized and source models we report Word Perplexity metric measured on the [Wikitext](https://huggingface.co/datasets/EleutherAI/wikitext_document_level) dataset with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness.git) project which support both 🤗 Transformers and Optimum-Intel models out-of-the-box.
+To compare the optimized and source models we report Word Perplexity metric measured on the [Wikitext](https://huggingface.co/datasets/EleutherAI/wikitext_document_level) dataset with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness.git) project which support both 🤗 Transformers and Optimum-Intel models out-of-the-box.

 | Model                        | PPL PyTorch FP32 | OpenVINO INT8 | OpenVINO INT4 |
 | :--------------------------- | :--------------: | :-----------: | :-----------: |
 | meta-llama/Meta-Llama-3.1-8B |   7.3366         | 7.3463        | 7.8288        |

-## Step 4: Deploying with OpenVINO GenAI API
+## Step 4: Deploying with OpenVINO™ GenAI API

-After conversion and optimization, deploying the model using OpenVINO GenAI is straightforward.
+After conversion and optimization, deploying the model using OpenVINO™ GenAI is straightforward.
 The LLMPipeline class in OpenVINO GenAI provides both Python and C++ APIs, supporting various text generation methods with minimal dependencies.

 ### Python API Example
 ```python